-It’ll include new TV based around Star Wars and Marvel, as well as have a back catalogue of the MCU, Pixar and Disney movies and TV like the Simpsons.
+Big shows include new TV based around Star Wars and Marvel, as well as have a back catalogue of the MCU, Pixar and Disney movies and TV like the Simpsons and The Walking Dead.

-Also costing £5.99 a month this is currently just a back catalogue of old BBC and ITV content.
-It’s still new and more content from the archives is added all the time.
+Also costing £5.99 a month this is mainly just a back catalogue of old BBC, ITV and C4 content, though there are original shows added more frequently now.

 Watch new videos every week on the Andy Clever Cash channel, plus a regular live Q&A